dmancilla85/laslo/README.md

 # LASLO v1.0 - README

- Copyright (C) 2018  David A. Mancilla

- This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful,
- but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License
- along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 # Introduction
 Multi-threaded application that searches for hairpin structures in cDNA / mRNA sequences (FASTA or GenBank) with specific consensus sequences in the loop.
 It implements RNAfold to predict the structure of the sequence, and UShuffle to generate random sequences with conservation of the k-nucleotide frequency.